rahuljayaraman/rahuljayaraman.github.io/_posts/2020-06-25-ordering-events.markdown

 For one of our features, events had to be ordered to build some state.
 But our infra didn't guarantee order and the event producer did not reliably encode order into the event.
 While trying to solve this problem, we realized that sometimes, it's possible to order events before they occur.

-This article tries to build the intuition that state machines only protect against invalid state transitions.
-They don't protect your data from becoming inconsistent, if your events are out of order.We explore how one can design an eventually consistent system, with out of order events by removing cycles from your state machine (if feasible for business).
+This article tries to build the intuition that state machines only protect your data against invalid state transitions.
+They don't protect your data from becoming inconsistent, if your events are out of order.
+We explore how one can design an eventually consistent system, with out of order events by removing cycles from your state machine (if feasible for business).

 Before going further, here's some background about our system.